Blog

 To allow merchants to manage these issues, we’ll need an embedded frontend.

-With this, we’ve included an API client that will be unique to your app, and we are importing this into a couple sample pages, like <inline-code>ShopPage.jsx<inline-code>.
+With this, we’ve included an API client that will be unique to your app, and we are importing this into a couple sample pages, like <inline-code>routes/index.jsx<inline-code>.
 Because this is a React frontend, we can use state, state hooks, or any React hooks that we desire.
 We provide some useful React hooks for interacting with your Gadget app's API in the <inline-code>@gadgetinc/react<inline-code> package — you can read more in our docs.

 At this point, you’ll want to test that everything works, so go ahead and add a few options to your issues.
 Make sure to include one that is specific to B2B!

-Step 7: Creating the Shopify CLI Extension
+Step 7: Creating the customer account UI extension

 It’s important to note, you do not want to create your extension as a new app.
-Instead, we’re going to connect to an existing app, specifically, the Partnera app we’ve just spent all this time building.
+Instead, we’re going to connect to an existing app, specifically, the Partners app we’ve just spent all this time building.

 For extension type, select Customer account UI and select JavaScript React as the language.
 Now, we should see the extension in our file, which means we can work on it in VSCode or your editor of choice.